softwaredev-sk/browser-extensions-readme/quick-bookmarks-finder/README.md

 # Overview:

 Quick Bookmarks Finder is an essential browser extension that is designed to help you efficiently search your bookmarks.
-It offers powerful tools to search, and eliminate duplicate bookmarks, ensuring your bookmark library remains clutter-free and easy to navigate.
+It offers powerful tools to search, and eliminate duplicate bookmarks, ensuring your bookmarks library remains clutter-free and easy to navigate.

 ## Features: